 If you’re struggling to save for the down payment, you’re not alone.
-One fourth of millennial home buyers couldn’t do it alone, accepting a money gift from a friend or relative.(6) And because of high rents and student loans, some millennials need more than seven years to save for a down payment, according to one study by Builders Online.(7)
+Almost a fourth of millennial home buyers couldn’t do it by themselves and accepted a money gift from a friend or relative.6 And it’s no wonder why: It now takes an average of 14 years to save a 20% down payment!7

-That’s why, if you’re still saving, you must be patient and stay the course.
+That’s why, if you’re still saving, be patient and stay the course.
 Keep saving!
 Start with a clear plan.
 Know how much house you can afford.
-Stay motivated with a goal tracker.
-And with a smart plan like this in place, it can take less time than you think.
+After you have a goal in place, it will take less time than you think.
 In fact, you can save a five-figure down payment in one year by following our Saving for a Down Payment Guide.

 3. Stand Out in a Competitive Market

 If you’ve already paid off your student loans and saved for your down payment, good work!
 The next step is to get into the housing market.
-In the past few years, the housing market has had a shortage of sellers, which has not only raised the prices of homes, but also has caused competition among buyers.
+In the past few years, the housing market has had a shortage of sellers, which has not only raised home prices, but also has caused competition among buyers.
 Gen Xers are typically buying more established homes instead of starter homes, so your competition is other millennials—and your parents.

 Yep, that’s right.
 Just as millennials are finally moving out, empty-nesting baby boomers are downsizing into the very starter homes that millennials are trying to buy.
 You might find yourself in bidding wars with buyers who have a bigger budget and more home-buying experience.

-While you should expect competition—especially in hot housing markets such as Seattle, Nashville and San Francisco—that doesn’t have to derail your home-buying budget.
-Download our free first-time homebuyer's guide to walk you through the process and stay in the game with these tips:
+While you should expect competition—especially in hot housing markets—that doesn’t have to derail your home-buying budget.
+Download our free Home Buyers Guide to walk you through the process and stay in the game with these tips:

 - First, get preapproved for a home loan before you make an offer.
 A preapproved loan means that your lender has looked over your finances and decided that you can cover the down payment and the mortgage payments.
 Though it can take some time to get, a preapproval letter sends a powerful message to the seller that you’re a serious buyer.